CaptainRich/Loan_Calculator/README.md

 The equation is:  PV = [1 - (1 + r)^-n ] / r
                      then
               Periodic Payment = (Loan Amount) / PV

+       where: 'r' is the interest rate and 'n' is the number of periods.

 ## File List
 ** .gitignore** - The list of files & directories to be excluded from Git source control.